geohot/twitchcore/README.md

 Just finish these last 5 things

 * **Make dcache work for bank conflicts**.
 If there are 4 bank conflicts, then dcache should take 4 cycles to load the matrix.
 During these 4 cycles, it should have an output port wire flag to tell the rest of the chip we are stalling for bank conflicts.
 * **Make DMA engine**.
 Allow it to be driven by host PC.
 Cherry device sends some kind of ACK message back to host.
+Needs to access data cache, program cache, and program execution queue (maybe execution queue should be over uart?).
 * **Make instruction queues** that check for hazards on insert. model after `superscalar.py`
 * **Make a 3 cycle latency floating point ReLU**.
 Probably 10 lines of verilog.
 We want a simple processing instruction so we can end to end test without worrying about if this is correct or not.
 More arithmetic will come later.
 * **Top**.
 Create `module top` that wires all the pieces together.
 Now we can test training on mnist with the relus done on cherry verilator simulator.